privacy-scaling-explorations/zkevm-specs/specs/opcode/39CODECOPY.md

 The `CODECOPY` circuit constrains the values popped from stack, call context/account read lookups and CopyTable lookups to verify the copy of bytes.
 The copy of a dynamic number of bytes is verified by the CopyCircuit outside the `CODECOPY` gadget.

-The gadget then transits to the internal state of `CopyCodeToMemory`.

 ## Constraints

 1. opId = 0x39